-In this article, we will be discussing the two main forms of debt financing: Bank Debt and Corporate Bonds.
-The most common form of corporate debt is Bank Debt, which at the most basic level is conceptually the same as any other loan or credit product from the local retail bank (but just done on a larger scale, often through a Corporate Bank).
+Bank Debt is the most common form of corporate debt, which at the most basic level is conceptually the same as any other loan or credit product from a local retail bank (but just done on a larger scale, often through a corporate bank).

-On the other hand, we have Corporate Bonds, which are normally raised once the maximum amount of bank debt is raised.
-Or, the borrower might be wanting less restrictive covenants, which comes at the expense of a higher interest rate.
+On the other hand, we have corporate bonds, which are normally raised once the maximum amount of senior debt is raised.
+Or, the borrower might desire less restrictive covenants, at the expense of higher interest.

-The distinct commonalities among the senior secured loans are the lower cost of capital (i.e., cheaper source of financing) and pricing based on a floating rate (i.e., LIBOR + Spread).
+The distinct commonalities among the senior secured loans are the lower costs of capital (i.e., cheaper source of financing) and pricing based on a floating rate (i.e., LIBOR + Spread).

 Hence, bank debt can be paid back early with no (or minimal) prepayment fees, whereas bond lenders charge a premium – the bank lender is glad to de-risk its investment, but for a bond lender, any prepayment lowers the return (i.e., the return of principal and a decent yield is not enough, instead the return of principal plus the “targeted” yield must be met).

 One notable difference between the two is that bank debt is raised in a private transaction between:

 - The company is in need of debt capital and looking to raise financing